-Survey biomass and CV (NBS)

 Table 3.
 Northern Bering Sea survey biomass (t) and coefficient of variation (CV) for flathead sole, Bering flounder, and the two combined (Hippoglossoides spp.).
 These data are not included in the base model and are presented here for reference only.
-Data accessed via Oracle database query on Oct 19, 2022.